From 16 July 2012 if you are applying for British nationality from outside the UK you must send your application form to:

 Processing your application

-Once the BIA have made a decision on your application, your nearest British High Commission or British Consulate will contact you.
+Once the BIA has made a decision on your application, your nearest British High Commission or British Consulate will contact you.

 If you are not required to attend a citizenship ceremony, your nearest British High Commission or British Consulate will contact you about collecting your citizenship certificate.